Posts Tagged ‘Fiction’

 Born of their lives”

-Danzig III: How the God’s Kill spun in Clarice’s CD player she packed her clothes in her room.
-Figuring she’d need some reading material for the road trip, she perused her shelf that was overflowing with books.
+Danzig III: How the God’s Kill spun in Clarice’s CD player while she was in her bedroom packing.
+Figuring she’d need some reading material for the road trip, she perused her overflowing bookshelf.
 Some Halloween novels caught her eye.
 Author Nicolas Grabowsky wrote a series of novels continuing the Michael Meyers story after Halloween II; unlike the film series which turned into an anthology.
 She realized she hadn’t read Halloween: Deadly Treats, which was a crossover novel featuring Chucky from Child’s Play, characters from the Demonic Toys films, and Brittany Lloyd, the psychotic child killer introduced in a previous Halloween novel.
 She grabbed this book off the shelf, figuring she would read it on the way back.
 She wanted to give a book to Uncle Milton, as the prison allowed visitors to bring one gift.
-However, Uncle Milton was more refined in his horror tastes and probably wouldn’t care for this one.
+However, Uncle Milton was more refined in his horror tastes and probably wouldn’t care for crossover stories.
 Then she saw it, it was Robert Bloch’s new novel.
 She knew her Uncle was always a fan of that author’s work, and it would also answer the question of what to read on the way out.

 Looking at the reflection of her own face, Clarice brushed her own cheek with her free hand as she asked “Do I look like him, or do I look more like…” her grandparents talked a lot about her father, who died when Clarice was just a baby, but her mother was never really discussed.